Possibly more about Barbara than you want to know

 - Landscaping company – started with our elder son, using an old Snapper riding mower, a push mower donated by a neighbor, and a curved string trimmer that lasted a week.
 Built the business to 2 commercial zero-turn mowers, 2 self-propelled walk mowers, and an array of power equipment.

 When piriformis syndrome struck, I went back to my writing and design roots.
-It was time to work smarter, not harder.
-Thanks to our younger son and his wife, I was part of their successful website design business for a few years, getting up to speed with the help of Autumn Lane Paperie.
+Thanks to our younger son and his wife, I was part of their successful website design business for a few years.
 I’m forever grateful!

 The thing is, every one of your life experiences links with something else that appears totally unrelated.
 Just like in the butterfly effect developed in chaos theory, small actions or happenstances can lead to monumental changes in your life.
 You never know what’s going on just around the corner, or in other people’s minds.